 Section 13-9 of Schedule 13, O.Reg.170/03 requires the Owner and the Operating Authority to ensure that at least one water sample is taken every 60 months and tested for Fluoride.
 The Owner last conducted Fluoride sampling on January 9, 2017 and achieved a result of 1.30 mg/L.

-• All water quality monitoring requirements imposed by the Municipal Drinking Water Licence and Drinking Water Works Permit were being met.
+- The owner ensured that water samples were taken at the prescribed location. - All water quality monitoring requirements imposed by the Municipal Drinking Water Licence and Drinking Water Works Permit were being met.